roslynos/roslyn/README.md

 # Contributions

 Contributions to this project are always welcome.
 Please consider forking this project on GitHub and sending a pull request to get your improvements added to the original project.

+# Licenses

+A RoslynOS image is made of many components and it’s hard to describe the full details of all the licenses that are in use in the system.
+However, when building the system from sources with OpenEmbedded, one can find the exhaustive set of licenses used by each package in the `build/tmp-glibc/deploy/licenses` directory.

 # Disclaimer